dadrus/heimdall/README.md

 * Not really a feature - but tests, tests, tests ;) - at least 85%
 * Health & Readiness Probes
-* Extend template implementation to enable the usage of the heimdall object.
+* Extend template implementation to enable the usage of the heimdall context.
 As of today only the subject is available.
 * jwks endpoint to let the upstream service verify the jwt signatures
 * Documentation
 * Reverse Proxy